 - Dice the eggplant into cubes and sprinkle generously with salt.
 Leave for 15-20 minutes.
 This removes some of the bitterness from the eggplant and draws out the moisture so that the vegetable doesn’t need as much oil to fry in.

 - Add 4 tablespoons of olive oil to a large, deep frying pan or a casserole dish and heat over medium heat.
 Add the onions, chilli and diced peppers.
 Cook over medium heat for 12-14 minutes, until well softened.
-Then, add the garlic and tomatoes and cook for 10 minutes covered with a lid, stirring a couple of times.
-In the meantime, dice the zucchini and set aside.
+Then, add the garlic, tomatoes, salt and sugar or honey and cook for 10 minutes covered with a lid, stirring a couple of times.
+In the meantime, dice the zucchini and set them aside.

 - Rinse the eggplant under water and pat dry slightly with the kitchen towel.
 In a separate frying pan, add 2-3 tablespoons of olive oil and heat over medium-high heat.
 Add the eggplant and cook for 4-5 minutes, stirring halfway, until slightly browned off.